mipmip/ievms-ruby/README.md

 * Upload and download files from guest machine
 * Execute cmd.exe and powershell commands on guest machine
-* Execute cmd.exe and powershell commands on guest machine as admin
+* Execute commands on guest machine as admin
-* Shortcut commands for Windows guest like `cat`, `ps`, `reboot` and `shutdown`
+* CLI with shortcut commands for Windows guests like `cat`, `ps`, `reboot` and `shutdown`
-* To be used as CLI utility or as library in a ruby script.
+* Integrated Chocolatey commands to easily install packages

 ## Requirements